Active Device Recalls

 Microsoft is recalling the AC power cords that shipped with Surface Pro and Surface Pro 2 devices due to a potential safety issue.
 The power cords can overheat and cause skin injuries, damage to flooring, and fire hazards.
 Microsoft will replace affected power cords free of charge.

-VAIO Notebook Battery Pack Recall
+Sony VAIO Notebook Battery Recall

 Sony has recalled certain battery packs used in VAIO notebook computers due to potential overheating and fire risk.